briantsoi1107/1340-Project/README.md

 2. **Chan Kam Wa 3035693935**

 ## Introduction
-This is a RPG game based in an ancient Japanese village.
+This is a role-playing game based in an ancient Japanese village.
 You will be casting a nameless ninja who has given a mission to assassinate the infamous emperor of the country.
 The game starts as you has reached the enemies' base - 'the Himeji Castle'.
 There are mutiple stages to play before you can finally meet the emperor.
 The game's difficulty gradually increases as you reach higher stages.
-The key to win is to carefully decide which action to take at different stages.
+Like normal RPG, the key to win is to carefully decide which action to take at different stages.

 ## How to play
 In general, there are 4 actions to choose from at each round: